 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UMN Twin Cities, approximately 46% of students took out student loans averaging $7,797 a year.
 That adds up to $31,188 over four years for those students.

 The student loan default rate at UMN Twin Cities is 2.2%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 How Much Money Do UMN Twin Cities Graduates Make?students who graduate from UMN Twin Cities with a bachelor's degree go on to jobs where they make an average salary of $51,900 in their early years.
 This is good news for future UMN Twin Cities graduates since it is 30% more than the average college graduate's salary of $39,802 per year.

 Location of University of Minnesota - Twin Cities